-HTC One mini poses for more leaked photos while running on AT&T's LTE networkAlex Wagner - Deputy Managing Editor, News Desk
+HTC One mini poses for more leaked photos while running on AT&T's LTE networkAlex Wagner - Editorial Director of News and Content

 HTC's U.K. arm teased earlier today that it's got a "little" news to share tomorrow, suggesting that we might soon see the HTC One mini finally make its official debut.
 It looks like the oft-leaked handset has decided to show its face one more time before then, though, as photos of what looks to be an AT&T version of the One mini just surfaced.